 Commission Retail Sales: What To Do When Someone Steals Your Sale

-In a perfect retail environment, employees receive retail sales training that ensures all sales staff work together as a team to increase the store’s sales and bottom line.
+In a perfect retail environment, employees receive retail sales training that ensures all sales staff work together to increase the store’s sales and bottom line.

-Unfortunately, this perfect retail environment does not exist in a store where incentives or sales bonuses are awarded; which foster a culture of competition between salespeople.
-The upside for many luxury retailers is that it directly rewards employees for their sales performance.
-That’s the system I was able to thrive within for many years.
+Unfortunately, this perfect retail environment does not exist in a store where incentives or sales bonuses are awarded, which fosters a culture of competition between salespeople.
+The upside for many luxury retailers is that they directly reward employees for their sales performance.
+That’s the system I thrived within for many years.

-Let's back up for those of you wondering, what is commission sales, a sales commission is additional money your retail sales employee receives for exceeding sales quotas or goals.
+Let's back up for those of you wondering what commission sales are.
+A sales commission is additional money your retail sales employee receives for exceeding sales quotas or goals.
 Commissions can be based on a weekly or monthly basis.

 With an incentive system can come a culture of competition; the manager can be dragged into those she took my sales conversations, or he stole my customer.
 And make no mistake, some employees snake around the sales floor to do just that.